 Three-year Degree Program: An accelerated program of study for 24 majors and allows the focused student to graduate in just three years.
 The program started in 2009.
-This year the College enrolled 39 (freshmen), 4 new Transfers in the program and they join 78 returning students.
+This year the College enrolled 37 (freshmen), and they join 79 returning students.

-Junior/Senior Major Enrollments: Social & Behavioral Sciences 32%; Humanities 18%; Physical and Life Sciences 21%; Business and Accounting 14%; Nursing & Medical Technology 12%; Interdisciplinary <1%.
-Largest enrollments are: Business & Accounting, Biology, Nursing, Sociology, and Psychology.
+Junior/Senior Major Enrollments: Social & Behavioral Sciences 44%; Humanities 18%; Physical and Life Sciences 37%; Business and Accounting 15%; Nursing & Medical Technology 12%; Interdisciplinary <1%.
+Largest enrollments are: Business & Accounting, Nursing, Biology, Psychology and Political Science.

-Student Organizations: More than 60 special interest student organizations are active on campus.
-Approximately 8% of students belong to Greek organizations, with two fraternities and three sororities (one international and two local).
+Student Organizations: More than 70 special interest student organizations are active on campus.
+Approximately 9% of students belong to Greek organizations, with two fraternities (national) and three sororities (one international and two local).

 * Students request SAT to be considered in Admissions decision

 ** Of those reporting rank

 Receiving any aid 99.8%

 Percent of full-time students receiving Federal Pell Grants 37.0%

 Majors: accounting (general & CPA), anthropology, art, art history, biochemistry, biology, business administration, chemistry, computer science, economics, English, environmental chemistry, French, geology and environmental sciences, German, history, information science, mathematics, medical tech¬nology, music, music education, nursing, philosophy, physics, political science, psychology, religious studies, sociology, Spanish, theatre arts.
 An Individual Student Program, a student-designed major, is offered for students whose interests lie outside an established major.